 ELEMENT REQUIRED INFORMATION: STATE COUNTY POLICY NO. State, county and policy number to which the report pertains.
-AGENT NAME ADDRESS PHONE NO. AGENT CODE Name, address, phone number and code of the agent of record.
+INSURED'S NAME ADDRESS PHONE NO. AGENT CODE Name, address, phone number and agent code .
 AIP AIP's name and address.
-CROP/PRACTICE/TYPE/UNIT No. Crop name, P/T and unit number.
+CROP/PRACTICE/TYPE/TMA/OTHER CHARACTERISTICS/UNIT No. Crop name, P/T/TMA/Other characteristics and unit number.
 Enter the abbreviation for the P/T. LEGAL DESCRIPTION Enter the section, township and range, or other descriptions for land if rectangular survey is not applicable.
 This may include GPS coordinates or other land identification.
 If additional space is needed, attach a supplemental sheet.
-FSA FARM/TRACT/ FIELD NUMBER FSA Farm/Tract/Field number is optional unless units are based on FSA FNs.
-When units are based on Farm Numbers, the Farm Number is required.
-CROPLAND ACRES Enter cropland acres contained within FSA Farm/ Tract/ Field number, as applicable.
-LAND IN OTHER COUNTY Indicate whether insured has land located in any other county (insured or uninsured).
-OTHER PERSONS Enter the names of other persons sharing in the crop.
+FSA FARM/TRACT/FIELD NUMBER FSA Farm/Tract/Field number is optional unless: Units are based on FSA FN, then the FSA FN is required; or Acreage emerging from CRP or new breaking is applicable in the initial or any subsequent crop years.
+[See Sec.
+15H] OTHER PERSONS Enter the names of other persons with an insurable share in the crop acreage (not SBIs).
 If none, enter "NONE".
-RECORD TYPE Indicate the type of acceptable records maintained for the last year in the base period: Production Sold/Commercial Storage; On-Farm Storage, Recorded Bin Measurement; Livestock Feeding Records; FSA Loan Record; Appraisal; Other.
-[See Section 14 for description of types of records].
-Processor Number/Name If applicable, enter the processor contract number(s) and processor name.
+RECORD TYPE Indicate the type of acceptable records maintained for the last year in the base period: Production Sold/Commercial Storage; Farm Stored Measured by Insured, Pick/Daily Sales Records, Automated Yield Monitoring System, Farm-Stored Measured by Authorized Representative, Livestock Feeding Records, Claim for Indemnity, Appraisal (non-loss), Field Harvest Records, and/or Other.
+[See Sec.
+14 for description of types of records].
+PROCESSOR NUMBER/NAME If applicable, enter the processor contract number(s) and processor name.
 Number of Trees/Vines Total number of trees or vines for perennial crops, if applicable.

-ELEMENT REQUIRED INFORMATION: OTHER For perennial crops, enter the year or weighted average year (W) the insurable trees or vines in the unit, were planted/set out, grafted, or dehorned in the orchard, vineyard, grove or bog; For green peas, enter the contract price; For Sugarcane and Sugar Beets, enter the percent of sugar; For potatoes insured under the Northern Potato Quality Endorsement, enter the Northern Potato option percentages (for the most recent year in the base period); For new producers of the crop, enter the crop years they have produced the crop (e.g., 2009 and 2010).
-See individual crop examples in [Exhibit13] for completed samples.
-If not applicable, leave blank; and For skip-row corn insurable in certain counties in Colorado, Kansas and Nebraska through a SP, and for all skip-row cotton, enter the skip-row planting pattern and row width code INSURABILITY Indicate whether acreage and production being reported is from insurable, uninsurable, uninsured acreage or from acreage on which a PP payment was reduced due to a second crop being planted.
-AREA CLASSIFICATION Enter the area classification from the actuarial documents if applicable.
+ELEMENT REQUIRED INFORMATION: OTHER For Category C crops, enter the year or weighted average year (W) the insurable trees or vines in the unit, were planted/set out, grafted, or dehorned in the orchard, vineyard, grove or bog; For alfalfa seed, forage production, forage seeding, mint and sugarcane enter the applicable planting dates; For green peas, enter the contract price; For Sugarcane and Sugar Beets, enter the percent of sugar; For potatoes insured under the Northern Potato Quality Endorsement, enter the Northern Potato option percentages (for the most recent year in the base period); For new producers of the crop, enter the crop years they have produced the crop (e.g., 2010 and 2011).
+See individual crop examples in [Exh.
+13] for completed samples.
+If not applicable, leave blank; and For skip-row corn insurable in certain counties in Colorado, Kansas and Nebraska through a SP, and for all skip-row cotton, enter the skip-row planting pattern and row width code.
+INSURABILITY Indicate whether acreage and production being reported is from insurable, uninsurable, uninsurable cause of loss appraisal, uninsured acreage or from acreage on which a PP payment was reduced due to a second crop being planted.
+AREA CLASSIFICATION Enter the map area classification from the actuarial documents if applicable.
 If not applicable, leave blank.
-CROP YEAR Enter the appropriate year for each annual yield for yields contained in the base period.
+CROP YEAR Enter the appropriate year for the annual production and yield being reported.
+MULTI CROP YEAR REPORTING REASON Enter applicable reason an insured is reporting a crop year other than the most recent APH crop year.
+Insureds may certify production reports for crop years other than the most recent for various reasons, including: a) certification of crop years not previously certified; b) correction; c) replacement of temporary yield; d) replacement of assigned yield; e) certification by new insured; f) certification using another producer's history for new acreage; g) recertification for new actuarial offer; h) recertification for new unit structure; or i) other.
+If not applicable, leave blank.
+[See Sec.
+13A(2)(e)].